Never Underestimate The Power Of Quality

 Why?
 It’s the difference between a ripe and sweet product to a hard and bland product.

-If you don’t smell your fruit is not ripe or it will be lacking in flavour.
+If you don’t smell your fruit, it is either not ripe or will lack flavour.

 The same goes for strawberries.

 What you smell is what you will taste in your mouth.
-Can we really do that?
+Can we do that?

 Taste what we smell?
-In many cases, yes and this is why we drool when intoxicating smells permeate the store that we love.
+In many cases, yes, which is why we drool when intoxicating smells permeate the store we love.

-To sniff coffee is a must for us especially if we are buying coffee beans.
+To sniff coffee is a must for us, especially if we buy coffee beans, so we sniff the bag.

 The aroma of coffee and coffee beans is so potent that your nose can smell it from a mile away unless it’s in a tin or vacuum-sealed package.

-The reason we do this is that it gives us a sense of smell the coffee will produce as well as possible flavour.
+We do this because it gives us a sense of smell the coffee will produce as well as possible flavour.

 Just because a bag of coffee beans sounds exotic doesn’t mean it tastes the same way.

-I’m a picky person when it comes to smell on my body whether it’s deodorant, shampoo, conditioner, body wash, bar soap, shaving cream, etc.
+I’m a picky person when it comes to the smell on my body, whether it’s deodorant, shampoo, conditioner, body wash, bar soap, shaving cream, etc.

-Although I’m not able to smell everything I will check for testers or take the lid off to see if the product offers a scent even if the product is unscented.
+Although I cannot smell everything, I will check for testers or take the lid off to see if the product offers a scent, even if the product is unscented.

 Sniff Fresh Bread

-The yeast in bread offers such an amazing smell when baked that it’s hard not to imagine melted butter on a bun or stuffing bread with deli meats.
+The yeast in bread offers such a fantastic smell when baked that it’s hard not to imagine melted butter on a bun or stuffing bread with deli meats.

-Unfortunately, if you are buying pre-packaged bread you get what you get.
+Unfortunately, if you buy pre-packaged bread, you get what you get.

 Sniff Smelly Stuff

-It’s almost inevitable that every shopper sniffs a candle before buying it which is why you will notice scratch and sniff labels or openings on the jar or lid.
+It’s almost inevitable that every shopper sniffs a candle before buying it, so you will notice scratch and sniff labels or openings on the jar or lid.

-This is also a marketing ploy so the scent of the product hits you as stroll by.
+Product smell is also a marketing ploy, so the product’s scent hits you as you stroll by.

-You know the same way you stop and glance into Bath and Body Works with a lust for a sniff or with disgust.
+You know the same way you stop and glance into Bath and Body Works with a lust for a sniff.

 Photo source: Bob Loblaw Law Blog

-Please smell the perfume you are buying and if you can’t then I’d say leave it for someone else to buy.
+Please smell the perfume you are buying, and if you can’t, leave it for someone else to buy.

 Mrs. CBB used to sniff Beautiful perfume by Este Lauder every time we went into Sears with a spray or two.

 We do the sniff test on each other.
-If we aren’t both attracted to the smell then why buy it?
+If we aren’t both attracted to the smell, why buy it?

-I really don’t want to scare my wife away from coming close to me.
+I don’t want to scare my wife away from coming close to me.

-Have you ever noticed an influx of brand new bottles of perfume and cologne on Kijiji after Christmas?
+Have you ever noticed an influx of brand new perfume and cologne bottles on Kijiji after Christmas?

-I will sniff spices when I can because if the aroma is pungent I’ll know whether it’s fresh or not.
+I will sniff spices when I can because if the aroma is intense, I’ll know whether it’s fresh or not.

-Some spices are very strong-smelling even in a package so don’t be afraid to wave it in your face for a sniff.
+Some spices are very strong-smelling even in a package, so don’t be afraid to wave them in your face for a sniff.